 - 3 cups water

-making the Caramel
+make the Caramel

 - Caramelize Sugar: Heat the sugar in a skillet over medium-high heat.
 Stir the sugar constantly.
 It will first start to clump and once it begins getting hot enough it will start to turn a golden brown and melt into a caramel.
 Continually stir until all the sugar has been liquefied and there are no more clumps left in the skillet.
 Do not leave the stove.
 Your caramel can go from perfect to burnt in the blink of an eye!

 - Pour Caramel into Flan Mold: Once all the clumps are gone, immediately pour it into the flan pan.
 Leaving it on the stove any longer could cause the caramel to burn.
 When pouring the caramel into the flan pan, make sure that it is spread evenly across the bottom of the entire pan.

 - Coat Flan Mold: Very carefully rotate the pan so that the caramel will also cover the sides of the pan as well.
 The caramel is extremely hot and can cause severe burns if you get it on yourself, so make sure to always handle it very carefully.
 Keep rotating the caramel until it cools and hardens to the point that it no longer moves around.

 - Set Mold Aside: Set the flan pan aside and allow the caramel to cool.